Advance Opinion Summary (4-16-16)

 By Joe Tommasino

-Details for each opinion can now be found on the “Advance Opinions” page published by the Nevada Supreme Court at http://supreme.nvcourts.gov/Supreme/Decisions/Advance_Opinions/
+Details for each opinion can now be found on the “Advance Opinions” page published by the Supreme Court of Nevada at http://supreme.nvcourts.gov/Supreme/Decisions/Advance_Opinions/.

 Joe Tommasino has served as Staff Attorney for the Las Vegas Justice Court since 1996.
 Joe is the President of the Nevada Association for Court Career Advancement (NACCA).